 A great way to start the day is to visit El Tatio Geysers at sunrise.
 Located on the border of Bolivia, the world’s third-largest geyser El Tatio or “oven” will astound you with more than 80 active hot springs.
 Take a steady walk through this bubbling land and dip your toes into these warm waters.

 A scattering of clay brick houses with windswept thatched roofs make for a charming Chilean village escape in Machuca.
 Walk by the whitewashed churches and bell towers and see the colonial architecture at work, a perfect place to Chile’s rural life.
+Less

 The Atacama Desert is located in Chile, on the Pacific coast.
 It covers more than 600 miles and is west of the Andes Mountains.
 The Atacama Desert is approximately 1000 miles from the Chilean capital, Santiago, and flight time is roughly two hours.